 Despite Washington’s bike-friendly reputation, accidents happen, often due to drivers who fail to share the road respectfully with cyclists.
 If you have suffered injuries from a cycling accident, you have the right to file an insurance claim or lawsuit against the driver responsible for your accident.

 Legal recourse can appear daunting, but with the help of a Washington bicycle accident lawyer, you can navigate the claims process with confidence.
 Your attorney can fight for the compensation that you rightfully deserve while you focus on healing and recovery.
-After your accident, get in touch with a lawyer right away to discuss your case and initiate your claim for compensation.
+After your accident, get in touch with a Seattle personal injury lawyer right away to discuss your case and initiate your claim for compensation.